Learn, Unlearn, Relearn!

 How did we get to now?

-It’s been a quick five years since that watershed 60 Minutes episode (2013), Race Against the Machines, set off a firestorm of worry about robots stealing jobs.
+It’s been a quick six years since that watershed 60 Minutes episode (2013), Race Against the Machines, set off a firestorm of worry about robots stealing jobs.

 Millions probably still recall Erik Brynjolfsson and Andy McAfee from MIT’s Sloan School getting grilled about jobs and robots by program host Steve Kroft.